Calculator Library

 Why It's Important To Use Waist Measurements With BMI

 Incorporating waist measurement into the assessment of weight and health can provide a more accurate assessment of an individual's body composition and risk of obesity-related health problems.
-Some health organizations, such as the World Health Organization (WHO), recommend using waist circumference as an additional measure to BMI for assessing risk of obesity-related health problems.
+Some health organizations, such as the World Health Organization (WHO), recommend using waist circumference as an additional measure to BMI for assessing the risk of obesity-related health problems.

 There are several reasons why waist measurement can be a more reliable indicator of health than BMI alone: